Somolu: Problems with Youth Crime

-Gang culture is prominent in Somolu, particularly gangs such as the Agberos (Area Boys), who frequently collect tolls in public places, especially markets and bus stops, from citizens under duress, largely from threats of violence if the money is not paid.
-As such, touting, violence and extortion have become commonplace amongst the larger youth population of Somolu.
-Youth who engage in these activities are referred to as "Touts", and also engage in activities such as street fighting, stealing, rape and murder, among others.
+Gang culture is prominent in Somolu, particularly gangs such as the "Agberos" (Area Boys), who frequently collect tolls in public places, especially markets and bus stops, from citizens under duress, largely from threats of violence if the money is not paid.
+As such, touting, violence, and extortion have become commonplace amongst the larger youth population of Somolu.
+Youth who engage in these activities are referred to as "Touts", and also engage in activities such as street fighting, stealing, rape, and murder, among others.
 Touts credit themselves as the traditional owners of the land they control due to their heritage, separating them from Western gangs through this established connection with their land which they believe grants them a stronger claim to it.
 Their propensity for violence has created for them a hypermasculine, domineering perception by those outside of Tout subculture, which further enables their acts of aggression of violence, and they have a very layered system of military-esque hierarchy.
 Younger and/or newer members are required to unquestionably listen to and follow the orders of their seniors until they grow older or show exceptional skill or strength to differentiate themselves from less experienced members.
 Separate regions within Somolu are partitioned off and controlled by Oga Agberos (Area Boys Kingpins).

-Touts identify each other using specific nicknames and communicate between each other with a constructed slang that usually presents itself as mixes of Yoruba and Nigerian or intoned Yoruban.
+Touts identify each other using specific nicknames and communicate with each other with a constructed slang that usually presents itself as mixes of Yoruba and Nigerian or intoned Yoruban.
 Despite their combative nature, they work together in a tightly-knit network which enables them to maintain relationships and contacts as well as hold individual Agberos to account in situations where there are grievances or where someone is believed to have worked against the group.

 Touts can generally be classified into two groups, separated by their living situation.
 Some are homeless and live on the streets in small groups of Touts.
 They might, on occasion, be able to afford a room to rent, but predominantly sleep on the streets.
 Others live with their parents and engage in Tout subculture through this.
 Much of the time they will be going against their parents' wishes in doing this.
 Occasionally, they may leave their homes to pursue the lifestyle of the former group, but largely remain living at home with their parents.
 They generally live similar daytime lifestyles to the homeless Touts, however with the additional security of secure housing and the ability to be financially dependent.